brucechanglongxu/advanceddatastructures/dictionaries/readme.md

 **Separate Chaining:** We can maintain a linked list within every hash-map entry, and grow this to be longer as we continue to add elements.

 **Open Addressing:** This is a technique that is used to resolve collisions within our hash map.
 In linear probing, if h(y) is hashed to the same place as h(x), then we should place our element immediately to the right of the collision area.
+To overcome the problems with linear probing, we should try **quadratic probing**.
+We begin with our hash value (the first element that we put in this space), and if we have a collision, we should try put our element in $h + 1^2, h + 2^2, h + 3^2$ and so on, in order to prevent data from "clumping" together.

 1. Universal and k-wise independent